Shriya2524/Demand-forcasting/README.md

   - Impressions and clicks strongly correlate with sales, emphasizing their importance as features in predictive modeling.

 - **Modeling Outcomes**:
-  - SARIMAX performed best in capturing seasonal trends and demand fluctuations despite slightly higher error metrics.
+  - **SARIMAX**: Performed best in capturing seasonal trends and demand fluctuations, despite slightly higher error metrics.
-  - ARIMAX maintained strong numerical performance, making it a reliable alternative baseline.
+  - **Multivariate Regression**: Showed improved flexibility by incorporating multiple predictors and lagged variables, leading to better short-term and dynamic predictions.
+  - **Dynamic Regression Models**: Outperformed basic regression models with superior Adjusted R-squared and reduced RMSE, showcasing the advantage of accounting for temporal relationships between variables.

 ---

 ### **Conclusion**
-The project demonstrates how AI-driven forecasting models can enhance retail strategies by providing:
+The project demonstrates how AI-driven forecasting models, complemented by multivariate regression, can enhance retail strategies by providing:
-- Accurate demand predictions, even for long-term periods.
+- Accurate demand predictions for both short-term and long-term horizons.
-- Actionable insights into seasonal trends and key drivers of demand.
+- Actionable insights into seasonal trends, lagged dependencies, and key drivers of demand.
 - Improved decision-making for inventory management, marketing campaigns, and resource allocation.

+This dual modeling approach (time series and multivariate regression) highlights the synergy between historical patterns and dynamic relationships among predictors for smarter retail decision-making.